hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

     Compare U+00E7 with "c" followed by U+0327
     The expected result is false.

-    (This test may appear oxymoronic but its purpose is to see if the language provides flexibility)
+    (This test is to see if the language provides flexibility)

 3. Correct length of text with decomposed string Length of "noeU+0308l"